vicbesson/Movie-Review-Classifier/README.md

-•	Python script that uses nltk movie_reviws corpus and NaiveBayes Classifier to classify if a movie review is positive or negative.
+•	Python script that uses nltk movie_reviews corpus and NaiveBayes Classifier to classify if a movie review is positive or negative.